mmyd/Insight-DE-Poject/README.md

 - Locate the right version library for your project

 ## Motivation
-- If a company plans to investigate or design a software, how the researcher can discover demand or opening for OSS market ?
+- If a company plans to invest or design a software, how can researchers discover demand or opening for OSS market ?
-- A junior engineer try to install a tool but they are too much packages and version issue.
-He has no idea to how to do without clearly knowing the package dependencies.
+- A junior engineer tries to install a tool but they are too much packages and version issues.
+He has no idea to how to do that without clearly knowing the package dependencies.

 ## Architecture
 ![Alt text](https://github.com/mmyd/Insight-DE-Poject/blob/master/Screen%20Shot%202020-06-15%20at%201.54.15%20PM.png?raw=true "Optional Title")